10 Homemade Laundry Soap Detergent Recipes

 1/2 cup Borax

-1/3 bar Soap (grated)
+1/3 bar Soap

-- In a 2 gallon clean pail, pour 1 quart of hot water and add the heated soap mixture.
-Top pail with cold water and stir well.
+- In a 2 gallon clean pail, pour 1 quart of hot water and add the heated mixture.

-- Use 1/2 cup per load, stirring soap before each use (will gel).
+- Use 1/2 cup per load, stirring first (will gel).

-Powdered Laundry Detergent - Recipe #4
+Powdered – Recipe #4

 1 cup Washing Soda